Amit-Thawait/amit-thawait.github.io/about.md

 Hi, I am Amit Thawait.
 I am a application developer working at ThoughtWorks.
 I live in Pune, India.

-I have experience in working with Ruby, Rails, Javascript, Kotlin, SpringBoot, AWS, Docker and Kubernetes.
+I have experience in working with Ruby, Rails, Javascript, Kotlin, Spring Boot, AWS, Docker and Kubernetes.